manuel-serrano/hop/doc/intf/20-language.md

     * `filename`: denoting that the compilation result as been stored in a file;
     * `json`: denoting that the compilation result is a json;
+    * `ast`: denoting that the compilation result is an internal form, directly suitable to the Hop compiler;
     * `value`: denoting that the compilation result is an arbitrary JavaScript value convertible into json;
     * `error`: denoting a compilation failure.